Special Educational Needs & Disabilities

 - Understanding and meeting the expectations of the school.

-If you have any concerns about your child you should speak to your child’s class teacher or Year Group Leader first.
-You may then be directed towards to the SEND Lead Teacher.
+If you have any concerns about your child you should speak to your child’s class teacher or Phase Leader first.
+You may then be directed towards to the SENDCO.

-Your child's class teacher and Year Group Leader are responsible for:
+Your child's class teacher and Phase Leader are responsible for:

 - Providing high quality teaching and learning which is differentiated and personalised responding to the strengths and needs of all pupils;